 Mr. Pickholz is an author of the 2-volume book Securities Crimes, and he has written articles on such subjects as securities fraud, FINRA disciplinary proceedings, and international law enforcement, among others.
-He has appeared on television and radio, taught continuing legal education courses for lawyers on “Defending An SEC Investigation” and “Corporate Compliance and Internal Investigations”, and spoken publicly on many topics including white collar and securities enforcement activity, parallel proceedings, securities fraud, anti-money laundering, and more (for a full list, see here).
+He has appeared on television and radio, taught continuing legal education courses for lawyers on “Defending An SEC Investigation” (which has been rated 5-out-of-5 stars and called “One of the best programs, on any legal topic, I have ever seen”) and “Corporate Compliance and Internal Investigations”, and spoken publicly on many topics including white collar and securities enforcement activity, parallel proceedings, securities fraud, anti-money laundering, and more (for a full list, see here).

 In addition to having been a partner at two national law firms, Mr. Pickholz has served as an Advisory Board Member of a national law firm, as a Director of the NYU School of Law Alumni Board of Directors, as a Board Member of the joint American Banker’s Association / American Bar Association Money Laundering Enforcement Conference Advisory Board, and as an invited Member of the American Bar Association’s Global Anti-Corruption Initiatives Task Force.

 In recognition of his achievements, Mr. Pickholz was nominated and elected by his legal peers to be a Fellow of the New York Bar Foundation, an honor that is limited to just 1% of the 70,000+ members of the New York State Bar Association.